atotgerman/DUE_Fscharp/README.md

 due to sorting.

 <img width="660" height="1000" alt="graph" src="https://github.com/user-attachments/assets/76a8265c-e41f-4056-ae04-495dd1700512" />
-Resolutin will be the set P which has the interval end which covers the whole graph.
+<p>Resolutin will be the set P which has the interval end which covers the whole graph.
 (Red squares with interval endin the picture above)